How to Find a Research Position on Campus

 In this email, briefly introduce yourself (major, year, any relevant experience); express your interest in their research, using specifics; and indicate if you are seeking research as a volunteer, for pay, or for course credit.
 You also will want to communicate how many hours per week you want to work (e.g. 5-8, 10-12, etc.)

 If you are a work-study student, inform them that, while you are willing to volunteer, you are approved for work-study, so you would prefer a paid position.
-Attach a resume, and if you have not visited the Career Center for a resume review, please do so.
+Attach a resume.
+If you have not had your resume reviewed, please plan to do so by attending the drop-hours of the Career Lab assistants.
+You can find their hours and locations on Handshake.

-CWRU has a strong undergraduate research culture, so many of your friends may know when there is an opening in their own labs.
+CWRU has a strong undergraduate research culture, which means that many of your friends may know when there is an opening in their own labs.
 Let everyone around you know that you are looking for a research opportunity, and ask that they let you know if they hear about an opening.

 Stay informed about who is doing what, new or ongoing research projects, awards won, events happening on campus, etc. The Daily (email newsletter delivered to your inbox), posters and signs on and around campus, campus offices and clubs, etc, are all ways to be alerted to potential research opportunities.
 Attend talks, seminars, and other presentations whose topics are of interest to you.
 Many opportunities arise out of simply engaging with faculty after a presentation.